-For some of you reading this, Every Man’s Battle is still a fresh experience; you’re still on the mountain top, and your recovery is exciting.
-For others who may be a year or two removed from an EMB workshop, things have drifted back to the routine, and some of the ‘warm fuzzies’ of the workshop have faded.
-Whichever group you find yourself in, one thing is for sure: for your recovery to be successful and meaningful, it will be extremely important to stick to the action plan that you developed at EMB.
+For some of you reading this, the Every Man’s Battle workshop is still a fresh experience; you’re still on the mountain top, and your recovery is exciting.
+For others who may be a year or two removed from an Every Man’s Battle workshop, things have drifted back to the routine, and some of the ‘warm fuzzies’ of the workshop have faded.
+Whichever group you find yourself in, one thing is for sure: for your recovery to be successful and meaningful, it will be extremely important to stick to the action plan you developed at Every Man’s Battle.

-Another part of the plan is for you to be seeing your pastor, or someone in leadership at your church.
+Another part of the Every Man’s Battle action plan is for you to be seeing a Christian counselor, pastor, or someone in leadership at your church.
 This will help you stay spiritually focused.
 And speaking of staying spiritually focused, starting off your day with some prayer and Bible reading is the best way to let your Heavenly Father know you’re grateful for all of the gifts He has given you.

-Recovery is all about: doing the mundane, doing the routine, doing it consistently!
+Recovery is all about doing the mundane, doing the routine, and doing it consistently!

 So, how are you doing with your action plan?
 If you don’t have an accountability partner or group yet, or if you need help finding a Christian counselor in your area, call us at 800-639-5433.
 We can help get you connected and can recommend other helpful resources for your ongoing recovery.
 If you didn’t join Sustained Victory phone coaching–join now.
 Lastly, if you’re not spending time with the Lord during the day, carve out 15 minutes to do that.
 It may not sound exciting, but it is the ordinary things in life that we do consistently that keeps us in recovery!